flaviovs/pluca/README.md

 As a quick example, let’s say you configure three cache objects:

-- “” (the root cache) is a file cache
+- The root cache is a file cache
 - “pkg“ is a memory cache
 - “pkg.mod“ is a null cache